 PSI is not as big of a deal for detailing cars and trucks, since you don’t want to exceed 1,200 – 1,900 PSI at max.

 The base (or skid) is a great way to keep everything organized, secure, and mobile .
 If you’re operating out of a pickup truck (for example), it’s nice to be able to move everything easily if you have a forklift or pallet jack and don’t feel like carrying your equipment on the weekends.

-Ultimate washer also makes an aluminum Skid plate frame specifically for certain pressure washers you can pick up on Amazon for around 65 bucks.
+Ultimate washer also makes a powder-coated skid plate frame specifically for certain pressure washers you can pick up on Amazon here.
 This is a good starting point that you can incorporate into your base, or simply use it as-is.
-Perfect for vans or truck beds, and even has a tray for nozzles.
+Perfect for vans or truck beds.

 One configuration that I have seen utilizes plastic (or wooden) pallets as the base as pictured above.
 However, one alternative you could potentially start from is a steel pallet like this one.
 These are made from galvanized steel and can be found for around 100 bucks.
 You can also find some pretty strong plastic pallets for around the same price.

 You need to determine how much weight both your vehicle can support as well as the skid unit you will be constructing before getting started, but pallets are one option to try.